-Amazon Simple Queue Service (SQS) is fully managed, reliable and highly scalable cloud message queuing service to store and consume messages to keep modularity between application components in micro services and distributed systems.
+Amazon Simple Queue Service (SQS) is a fully managed, reliable and highly scalable cloud message queuing service that can be used to store and consume messages to keep modularity between application components in microservices and distributed systems.
 SQS supports both standard and FIFO queue types, to facilitate at-least-once and exactly-once guarantees respectively, while providing highly concurrent access to messages and high availability for producing and consuming messages.

 The Sigma IDE currently supports most of the available features of SQS service including,